 If the agency has no claim form, you can draft your own claim, making sure to include the following information:

 - The address where you want to receive notices, if different than your home address

 - The date and location where your injury occurred

-- A general description of the circumstances surrounding the incident, your injuries, and the amount of damages you are claiming
+- A general description of the circumstances surrounding the incident, your injuries, and the number of damages you are claiming

 Statute of Limitations